jamesWalker55/reaper-scripts/lib/Required Functions.md

-This package contains the necessary functions to run my scripts.

-This MUST be installed for my other packages to work.
+This package MUST be installed for most of my other packages to work, it contains the necessary functions other scripts use.